ibm-cloud-docs/power-iaas/working-with-VSI-console.md

 1. Open the [{{site.data.keyword.powerSys_notm}} user interface](https://cloud.ibm.com/power/overview) and log in with your credentials.

 2. Click **Virtual server instances** from the left navigation pane in the {{site.data.keyword.powerSys_notm}} user interface.
-The Virtual server instances page is displayed.
-A list of the existing virtual server instances that are associated with the selected workspace is displayed on the **Servers** tab.
+The Virtual server instances page is displayed. a list of existing virtual server instances that are associated with the selected workspace is displayed on the **Servers** tab.

 3. Select a virtual server instance to open the Virtual server instance details page.